 - In a skillet brown bacon to desired doneness, drain on paper towels reserving 1-2 tablespoons grease.

-- Add potatoes to bacon grease, brown on all sides add onions, kosher salt/pepper to taste, Italian seasoning and cayenne pepper.
+- Add potatoes to bacon grease, brown on all sides add onions, salt & pepper to taste and cayenne pepper (optional).

-- Layer potato/onion mixture then meat, parsley, Romano cheese, cheddar cheese into pie plate, spread evenly to make sure all surface is even.
+- Layer potato/onion mixture then meat, parsley, cheese into pie plate, spread evenly to make sure all surface is even.

-- Scramble eggs with milk or half-n-half, pour over mixture, tilting pan to fill all space
+- Whisk eggs with milk or half-n-half, pour over mixture, tilting pan, if necessary, to fill all space.

-- Place pie in preheated oven, bake for 30 minutes or until eggs are set and cheese is golden brown.
+- Place pie in preheated oven, bake for 30 to 45 minutes or until eggs are set and cheese is golden brown.

 - Adding cayenne pepper for a little spicy heat is optional.
-You may omit without substiution.
+You may omit without substitution.